Connecting to LTS¶

 Note

 s5cmd is a parallel transfer tool suggested for period transfers of large and/or many files at a time.
-It has options for customizing how many processors are available for transferring data as well as how many chunks files can be broken into during transfer to minimize transfer time. s5cmd can be installed easily in an Anaconda environment using the following command.
+It has options for customizing how many processors are available for transferring data as well as how many chunks files can be broken into during transfer to minimize transfer time.
+See the preceding section for instructions on how to install both it and s3cmd into an Anaconda environment

 Note